BarquistLab/RIF-seq_repo/README.md

 > **Note**
 >
-> If the files are too large to import them with fread, the columns containing the relevant parameters can be extracted from the csv file using command line tools.
+> If the files are too large to import them with fread, extract the columns containing the relevant parameters using command line tools.

 ## Simulating decay curves

-The RIF-seq_data.R file can also be used to simulate decay curves with the same number of replicates/samples/conditions/genes.
-Alternatively, one can create a RIF-seq_sim_data.R file containing only the required information following the same steps as for the RIF-seq_data.R file, omitting the variables ```raw, N_lib, n_f, batch_effects, model_id```.
+Use the RIF-seq_data.R file to simulate decay curves with the same number of replicates/samples/conditions/genes as your real data.
+Alternatively, create a RIF-seq_sim_data.R file containing only the required information following the same steps as for the RIF-seq_data.R file, omitting the variables ```raw, N_lib, n_f, batch_effects, model_id```.

 ```
 rstan::stan_rdump(c("N_con", "N_s", "N_b", "N_t", "N_g", "N_tot"), file=RIF-seq_data.R)